Housing in the Region

 *The data on this page comes from two different Census tables.
 The renter data comes from Table B25070: Gross rent as a percentage of household income in the past 12 months.
 Because the 2016-2020 5-year survey is an estimate, the data contains margins of error, which were deliberately omitted for representative purposes.
 The data is therefore shown to depict trends and actual figures may differ.
 The owner data comes from Table B25091: Mortgage Status by selected monthly owner costs as a percentage of household income the past 12 months.

-Aging in the Community
+Aging in Place

-The aging in community refers to how municipalities can support residents staying in their homes and communities as they grow older.
+The aging in place refers to how municipalities can support residents staying in their homes and communities as they grow older.
 Projections predict that older residents will make up a larger proportion of the national and regional population in the next few decades.
 These trends will impact transportation, housing, and infrastructure needs.
 Planning for an aging population is an investment in the well-being of the entire community, as it benefits people of all ages and abilities, creating healthy, sustainable places for all residents.

 LEARN MORE ABOUT OUR WORK